Heather Leigh McPherson's Holey Surface, 2014, Acrylic on canvas, 52 x 44 inches.

 About PC Galleries

 PC Galleries at Providence College present exhibitions and public programs focusing on contemporary art, innovative artistic practice and interdisciplinary cultural activity.
-Operating within two gallery spaces as part of the Department of Art & Art History, PC Galleries support the educational, service and community-oriented mission of the College with dynamic visual arts presentations, including those that foster audience participation, cross-departmental collaboration at the College and cultural exchange at local, national and international levels.
-PC Galleries ultimately strive to produce projects by artists and intellectuals who demonstrate how and why creative practitioners are vital forces in promoting diversity and shaping contemporary global culture.
+Operating within two gallery spaces as part of the Department of Art & Art History, the Galleries support the educational, service and community-oriented mission of the College with dynamic visual arts productions, including those that foster audience participation, cross-departmental collaboration at the College and cultural exchange at local, national and international levels.
+The Galleries ultimately strive to produce projects by artists and intellectuals who demonstrate how and why creative practitioners are vital forces in promoting diversity and shaping contemporary global culture.